 Watch this short video clip to see Hótel Borg for yourself.

 Hótel Borg has the cherylhoward.com stamp of approval!
 I recommend it to anyone who’s looking for a romantic stay in a historic property in central Reykjavik.
-Refer to these reviews at The Telegraph and Your Ultimate Resource for more information about the hotel.
+Refer to this review at The Telegraph for more information about the hotel.

 Good to Know